QuantEcon/lecture-source-py/source/rst/ols.rst

    y = X\beta + u

-To solve for the unknown parameter :math:`\beta`, we want to minimise the sum of squared residuals
+To solve for the unknown parameter :math:`\beta`, we want to minimize the sum of squared residuals

 .. math::